 If BIOS does not have pre-boot support for the xHCl controller, it should initially route the sharable ports to the EHCl controller and then prior to OS boot it should route the ports to xHCl controller.
-Note: OS has to provide support for the xHCl controller in this off.
+Note: OS has to provide support for the xHCl controller in this mode.
+If the OS does not provide support, all sharable ports won't work.

+▶ Disabled The USB 3.0 ports are routed to the EHCl controller and the xHCl controller is turned off.
 All USB 3.0 devices function as High Speed devices regardless of xHCl software support/availability.

-▶ Disabled The USB 3.0 ports are routed to the EHCI controller and the xHCI controller is turned